-Go Green Week is a week dedicated to events centered around sustainability in February.
+Go Green Week is a week dedicated to events centered around sustainability from April 27th to May 3rd.
 We have previously had cycle-powered karoke, paperless bingo, eco-crafternoon, clothes swaps and more!
-Funding and support is available for you to put on events, fundraiers, get guest speakers in and more.
-Get in touch with firstname.lastname@example.org for more information.
+Funding and support is available for you to put on events, fundraisers, get guest speakers in and more.
+Get in touch with firstname.lastname@example.org and email@example.com for more information.

-Each year we take part in the NUS Green Impact scheme in order to help monitor and reduce our negative and increase our positive environmental impact.
+Previosuly, each year we have taken part in the NUS Green Impact scheme in order to help monitor and reduce our negative and increase our positive environmental impact.
 The Green Impact ‘workbook’ provides Students’ Union’s with a set of criteria to work towards.
 It helps us to ensure our operations are maintained and improved, environmental sustainability is embedded in the Union’s ethos and helps to engage and bring together students and staff to collaborate on bringing about a sustainable future.
-For 2017/2018, we once again achieved the highest accrediation of 'Excellent' in the scheme.
+For 2018/2019, we once again achieved the highest accrediation of 'Excellent' in the scheme.

 Current student-led campaigns fighting for a more sustainable planet, and a more sustainable society for all:

 Sweatshop Free Sussex - campaigning to get the University to sign up to Electronics Watch & ensure responsible labour conditions in their electronics supply chain.

 Ecosia on Campus - campaigning nationwide to persuade Universities to use Ecosia as their default search engines & plant trees with every search.
 The group expanded their campaign after successfully lobbying Sussex University to switch to Ecosia.